 '''

 $ mkdir classes

-$ javac -d classes -classpath classes:$ICE_HOME/lib/Ice.jar \

-Server.java PrinterI.java generated/Demo/.java

 '''

+\$ javac -d classes -classpath classes:\$ICE_HOME/lib/ice.jar Server.java PrinterI.java generated/Demo/.java

 This compiles both our application code and the code that was generated by the Slice compiler.
-We assume that the ICE\HOME environment variable is set to the top-level directory containing the Ice run time.
-(For example, if you have installed Ice in /opt/Ice, set ICE\HOME to that path.)
-Note that Ice for Java uses the ant build environment to control building of source code. (ant is similar to make, but more flexible for Java applications.)
+We assume that the ICE_HOME environment variable is set to the top-level directory containing the Ice run time.
+(For example, if you have installed Ice in /opt/Ice, set ICE_HOME to that path.)
+Note that Ice for Java uses Gradle to control building of source code.
+(Gradle is similar to make, but more flexible for Java applications.)
 You can have a look at the demo code that ships with Ice to see how to use this tool.